Shai2u/social-topography/README.md

 1. A conversion from values from one source to geographical heights using linear algebra
 2. Generating the elevaton file open source geographic libraries

+# Requirements

+Geopandas
+GDAL Installed on your operating system and that can run in command line